 - Classic Network: a traditional type of network.

-- VPC: A virtual private cloud (VPC) is an isolated virtual network with higher security and better performance than a classic network.
+- VPC: A VPC is an isolated virtual network with higher security and better performance than a classic network.
 This is the recommended network type.
+If you select the VPC network type, you must also specify VPC and VSwitch of Primary Node.

-- Click Buy Now, read and select Terms of Service, and then click Pay Now.
+- Read and select Terms of Service and click Pay Now.

 The read-only instances are created after a few minutes.